Fastest Way to Learn Case Interviews: A 5-Day Plan

 - giving the recommendation

 That sequence matters because it keeps you from getting lost.
-If you do not know what comes next, you start improvising, and improvisation is where a lot of beginner mistakes happen.
+If you do not know what comes next, you start improvising, and improvisation is where most beginner mistakes happen.
 A clean opening and a clear structure keep the rest of the case organized.

 At this stage, do not over-focus on niche industry trivia.
-Learn how to ask the client what success means, what constraints matter, and what the interviewer wants solved.
-Then practice speaking the structure before you touch anything more advanced.
+Learn how to ask the client what success means, what constraints matter, and what the interviewer actually wants solved.

 How should you use days two and three?